 The only way to make sure that the court will consider your documents is to start early, do them right the first time, and file them and serve them on time.
 If you do not do things the way it says in Rule 56 and in the court's written summary judgment procedure, then the court will not consider your documents.
 A party may not file more than one motion for summary judgment in this case without first getting permission from the court.

-4. Discovery Cutoff: December 24, 2014
+4. Discovery Cutoff: December 18, 2015

-If any defendant files a motion to dismiss for failure to exhaust administrative remedies, then all discovery (except that directly related to the motion) shall be stayed pending resolution of that motion.
 "Discovery" is the word used in federal courts to describe how plaintiffs and defendants can learn information and get documents that are useful to deciding this lawsuit.
 Rules 26 through 37 and 45 of the Federal Rules of Civil Procedure explain how you may get information and documents from the defendants and how the defendants may get information and documents from you.
 You should read Rules 26 through 37 and 45 now so that you understand how this works, and so that you can begin taking discovery in this case.